ahmedtkaya/ahmedtkaya/README.md

 ### Hi, I am Ahmed 💁🏻

 # 💫 About Me:
-👨🏻‍🎓 Student of Industrial Engineering<br>💻 Back-End developer<br>📱 React Native developer<br><br><br>I am 24 years old and I am in my last year on university.
+👨🏻‍🎓 Student of Industrial Engineering<br>💻 Back-End developer<br>📱 React Native developer<br><br><br>I am 24 years old and I am in my last year at the university.
 I have improved myself since when ı was start to learn programming.
 Nowadays, I had many information about the back-end and mobile development, which is show you I am a back-end developer.
 I develop my react native projects for publish.
 At the same time I write API's with NODE.JS for my own projects.

 ## 🌐 Socials: